Tyler Nevin Player Props: Tigers vs. Giants

-The Detroit Tigers and Tyler Nevin, who went 0-for-2 with an RBI last time in action, take on Sean Manaea and the San Francisco Giants at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers and Tyler Nevin, who went 0-for-2 last time in action, battle Logan Webb and the San Francisco Giants at Comerica Park, Sunday at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2 with an RBI) against the Blue Jays.
+He had a hitless performance in his last game (0-for-2) against the Giants.

 Tyler Nevin Game Info & Props vs. the Giants